sgleizes/xsh/README.md

 ## Updating

-Xsh is not expected to go through any major updates at this point, and all changes will (try to) be non-breaking.
+This project is still in early development stage, depending on the received feedback I might introduce breaking changes.
+Please make sure to check the release notes before upgrading.

-Updating should only require to `git pull` from the xsh directory.
+Updating to the latest version only requires to `git pull` from the xsh directory.
+Use `git checkout <tag>` to use a specific version.

 ## Repositories using xsh